Airstack-xyz/docs/guides/holder-snapshots.md

 # ⛓ Holder Snapshots

 [Airstack](https://airstack.xyz) provides easy-to-use [Snapshots API](../api-references/api-reference/snapshots-api.md)s for fetching token holders at a specific point in time.
-This feature set is currently available for the Ethereum and Base blockchain and will be available soon for Polygon.&#x20;
+This feature set is currently available for the Ethereum, Base, and Zora blockchain and will be available soon for Polygon.&#x20;

 The [Snapshots API](../api-references/api-reference/snapshots-api.md) use timestamp, date, or block number as an input to specify the time: